Princeton-CDH/simulating-risk/simulatingrisk/hawkdovemulti/README.md

 ## Convergence

 The model is configured to stop automatically when it has stabilized.

+Model and agent data collection reports on whether agents updated their risk level in the last adjustment round, and model data collection includes a status of "running" or "converged".

+### With Adjustment

+When adjustment is enabled (adopt / average), convergence is checked after the simulation has run for a minimum of 50 rounds.
+The simulation is considered stable when individual agents are no longer adjusting risk attitudes, or when the number of agents in each risk attitude are relatively stable (e.g., agents are swapping risk attitudes but the overall total for each category is stable).

-Convergence is reached when an adjustment round occurs and zero agents adjust their risk attitude.
+Convergence is reached when an adjustment round occurs and _either_:

+-  _zero_ agents adjust their risk attitude
+- the total changes of agents per risk attitudes is less than 7% of the population size

+### Without Adjustment

-If adjustment is not enabled, convergence logic falls back to the implementation of the hawk/dove single-risk attitude simulation, which is based on a stable rolling % average of agents playing hawk.
+If adjustment is not enabled, convergence logic falls back to the implementation of the hawk/dove single-risk attitude simulation.
+In this case, convergence is based on a stable rolling % average of agents playing hawk.

-Model and agent data collection also includes reports on whether agents updated their risk level in the last adjustment round, and model data collection includes a status of "running" or "converged".

 ## Batch running